The Moai Statues of Easter Island

 Easter Island, also known as Rapa Nui and Isla de Pascua, is one of those far away places we heard about but never thought we would have the opportunity to experience firsthand.

 The remote island seems almost fictional, like something out of a childhood bedtime story.
 At times, it feels as if the island was never meant to be re-discovered by modern man, as if it has a dark history that it doesn’t want to reveal to the world.

 We knew very little about Rapa Nui, aside from the iconic images of giant stone heads that oddly pop out of the earth like a man buried in sand on the beach with nothing but his head visible.

 It’s a surreal feeling to be in the presence of the ancient Moai statues, alone and deserted on a volcanic island surrounded by wild horses and whispering trade winds.
 At times we had to pinch ourselves to remind us that it wasn’t a dream, that we were actually walking on the legendary island.

-The general story is that over 800 years ago, the ancient Polynesians that inhabited the island crafted the giant heads by carving them directly out of the volcano at Rano Raraku (also known as the quarry or the nursery – see the third picture down).
+The story is that over 800 years ago, the ancient Polynesians who inhabited the island crafted the giant heads by carving them directly out of the volcano at Rano Raraku (also known as the quarry or the nursery).

 Ahu Tongariki near Rano Raraku, a 15–Moai Ahu excavated and restored in the 1990s